-In order to use hounds under 12 months of age to hunt Sambar Deer, hunters must obtain a written authorization from the Game Management Authority.
+In order to use hounds under 12 months of age to hunt Sambar Deer, hunters must obtain a written authorisation from the Game Management Authority.

 Hounds under 12 months of age must still be authorised to hunt, however, they will not be assessed against the ANKC breed standards and height requirements.
-An application form and a pro forma authorisation is available to enable owners of hounds under 12 months of age to seek written authorisation under Regulation 38(2) of the Wildlife (Game) Regulations 2012 from the Game Management Authority to use such hounds for hunting Sambar Deer.
-Application forms are available on the GMA website at www.gma.vic.gov.au or from approved hunting organisations.
+An application to request authorisation of a hound under 12 months of age, in accordance with Regulation 38(2) of the Wildlife (Game) Regulations 2012 is available online at gma.vic.gov.au.